Tinnitus Home Remedies: What Research Shows Actually Helps

 What is the most effective home remedy for tinnitus?

 Sound enrichment has the strongest research support.
-Avoiding silence by using background sounds β€” white noise, nature recordings, a fan, or a tinnitus app β€” reduces the contrast between tinnitus and your environment, making the ringing less noticeable.
-Published research on Tinnitus Retraining Therapy shows approximately 80% of participants experience significant improvement with consistent sound enrichment.
+Avoiding silence by using background sounds — white noise, nature recordings, a fan, or a tinnitus app — reduces the contrast between tinnitus and your environment, making the ringing less noticeable.
+Research on Tinnitus Retraining Therapy suggests consistent sound enrichment may lead to significant improvement for many participants over time, though individual results vary.

 Do supplements like ginkgo biloba help tinnitus?